The A, B, C & E of Skincare

 UPDATE: While composing this review Alpha H has updated the kit and is in the process of renewing the packaging on the vitamin serums.
 The bottles in the kit are now reduced to 15ml instead of 25ml, but the price is also somewhat reduced.

 All of the serums have beautiful textures I must say!
 None felt too sticky or drying to me personally.
 If you don’t let the Vitamin E serum really sink in before putting your moisturizer on, your skin may feel quite moist though.
-But neither does any of the serums cause your moisturizer or makeup to pill.
+But neither of the serums causes your moisturizer or makeup to pill.
 They all feel very high quality.
 The effectiveness of the serums may vary from person to person.
 If you’re an actives-veteran you might not see a huge effect on your skin with some of these.
-But then again, I believe this set is probably made for people in their 20’s and early 30’s that’s just getting more into skincare.
+Then again, this set feels more made for people in their 20s and early 30s that just got into skincare.